ashleygwilliams/npm-git-benchmark/README.md

 # npm-git-benchmark
 > Bash script for comparing performance of the npm CLI on registry and git deps

+npm is a package manager for many (mostly web dev-y, javascript-y) things, which is to say, that npm is a collection of humans and software that make the publishing and usage of things called "packages" easier for other humans and software.

+Part of the software that npm consists of is a registry, which is where a lot of the packages that npm users install live- 370,000+, in fact- but this is not where all of them live.

+As part of npm's commitment to open source, npm has always allowed user to set up alternative regsitries.

 This script runs a benchmark on the length of time an `npm install` takes depending on whether the primary dependencies are git dependencies (fetched from GitHub) or npm dependencies (fetched from the npm registry).
 For added comparison, it also runs